slawinski/slawinski-dev/blog/email-subscription-using-netlify-functions-and-convertkit.md

 ```bash
 npm i
 ```

+## Set up environmental variables in Netlify

+In your project's panel on Netlify, in Settings section fill in you environmental variables.

 And you're all set to collect emails from visitors kind enough to provide it to you!